-In a move that is no doubt calculated, the former Foreign Secretary, notorious for his previous slew of racist remarks, has refused to budge or apologise for the comments he made in his article, citing his classic “free speech”, the bastion of all racist remarks.
+In a move that is no doubt calculated, the former Foreign Secretary, notorious for his previous slew of racist remarks, has refused to budge or apologise for the comments he made in his article, citing the classic “free speech” argument, the bastion of all racist remarks.
 See: my previous article.

 But, in amongst this debate of whether or not Boris was racist (he was, and I will get into that later if you need convincing), there was one Twitter exchange that particularly caught my eye.

-Never one to be quiet on such issues, Tottenham MP David Lammy, tweeted the following, in response to Michael Heaver claiming that essentially, Brits are with Boris on this one:
+Never one to be quiet on such issues, Tottenham MP David Lammy, tweeted the following, in response to Twitter user Michael Heaver who claimed that Brits are with Boris on this one:

-This was the tweet that launched a thousand tweets (literally), mostly angry tweets attacking Lammy for “being racist” by pointing out that Mr. Heaver is white and therefore not the best placed to define racism.
+This was the tweet that launched a thousand tweets, mostly angry tweets attacking Lammy for “being racist” by pointing out that Mr. Heaver is white and therefore not the best placed to define racism.